-With regard (1140) Mudflats and sandflats not covered by seawater at low tide, likely interactions were assessed with respect to the 4 constituent communities of Intertidal sand with Nephtys cirrosa community, Fine to muddy sand with polychaetes community, Zostera community complex and Intertidal muddy fine sand community (see Table 7.3).
+With regard (1140) Mudflats and sandflats not covered by seawater at low tide, likely interactions were assessed with respect to 2 constituent communities of Fine to muddy sand with polychaetes community and Intertidal muddy fine sand community (see Table 7.3).

-Interaction of access route activity with the Qualifying Feature of (1130) Estuaries and (1140) Mudflats and sandflats not covered by seawater at low tide were assessed with respect to the constituent community type of Sand to muddy fine sand community complex (see Table 7.4).
+Interaction of access route activity with the Qualifying Feature of (1130) Estuaries and (1140) Mudflats and sandflats not covered by seawater at low tide were assessed with respect to the constituent communities of Fine to muddy sand with polychaetes community and Intertidal muddy fine sand community (see Table 7.4).